C4AI/blab-controller/INSTALL.md

 - Install `python3-venv`, `python3-pip` and `python3-dev`, or the equivalent packages for your Linux distribution.
   It is possible that `python3-venv` corresponds to a different Python version.

-- Install `redis-server`, which will be used to handle the WebSocket connections.
+- Install `redis-server`, which will be used to handle the WebSocket connections and manage the bot message queue.

 - Install [Poetry](https://python-poetry.org/) (version 1.2 or newer):